 Mission: MCURC is a collaboration of forward-thinking scholars, food service leaders, executive chefs, and administrators for colleges and universities who are accelerating efforts to move people toward healthier, more sustainable, and delicious foods using evidence-based research, education, and innovation.

-This initiative leverages the unique position of universities to advance these types of life-long food choices among students—who will soon be parents and adult decision-makers—by connecting a diversity of insights from academic researchers, dining operators, and nutrition and sustainability managers.
+MCURC leverages the unique position of universities to advance these types of life-long food choices among students—many of whom will be influencers that can impact the world’s food systems—by connecting a diversity of insights from academic researchers, administrators/dining operators, students, nutrition and sustainability managers, and other stakeholders.

 Are you a foodservice professional?
 Check out our resources to help you advance Menus of Change Principles in your operation.